Elliot-D-Hill/ct2vl/README.md

 The command line tool has two modes `calibrate` and `convert`.

 * `mode`: `calibrate` uses positive PCR traces and their corresponding C<sub>t</sub> values to calibrate ct2vl for a given machine
-   1. `traces`: Filepath to a csv file containing C<sub>t</sub> values and PCR reaction traces
+   1. `traces`: Filepath to a csv file containing PCR reaction traces
    2. `LoD`: Limit of detection (LoD): copies of SARS-CoV-2 viral genomes/mL (copies/mL; viral load at the LoD)
    3. `Ct_at_LoD`: C<sub>t</sub> value at the limit of detection (LoD)
 * `mode`: `convert` calculates the viral loads for given C<sub>t</sub> values
     1. `Ct`: A list of C<sub>t</sub> values that will be converted to viral loads
     2. `--outfile`: An optional filepath to save the results to

-For `calibrate` mode, `traces` is a csv file where each row corresponds to a PCR reaction curve and the columns contain the values at each cycle (example below).
+For `calibrate` mode, `traces` is a csv file where each row corresponds to a PCR reaction curve and each column is a cycle in the reaction (example below).

 ## Example `traces` csv file